 - 160 hours of instruction (60 in class and 100 online)

 - Instructors who have scored in the 98th percentile or higher on an officially administered LSAT

-- Six proctored (and nine additional) full-length LSATs and access to comprehensive score analyses for each
+- Six proctored (and twelve additional) full-length LSATs and access to comprehensive score analyses for each

-- Comprehensive homework assignments that contain actual LSAT prep questions, LSAT prep drills, numerous analyses and other LSAT review tools, and a systematic question type classification for every released LSAT question
+- Comprehensive homework assignments that contain actual LSAT prep questions, LSAT prep drills, numerous analyses and other LSAT review tools, and a systematic categorization of every question type for every released LSAT question

 - Full access to the LSAT study tools in our Online Resource Center—here, students can score LSAT Prep Tests, examine score reports, study LSAT vocabulary with psychometric quizzes, watch instructional videos and read written explanations, sharpen argument evaluation skills with the Flawed Methods of Reasoning database, locate questions using the LSAT Search Engine, and receive academic bulletins concerning the LSAT and law school admissions

 - 24/7 Academic Support from our LSAT faculty